-Lead acid battery chemical reactions
+Lead acid battery chemical reaction

 Working principles of & reactions of a lead-acid battery

-All Batteries are electrochemical systems which function as a source of electrical Power and energy.
+All Batteries are electrochemical systems which function as a source of electrical power and energy.
 Each system has 2 electrodes (Positive and Negative), electrolyte and separator.
 Most electrochemical systems have a metal oxide or oxygen itself as Positive and a metal as Negative.
 The systems can be further classified as Primary and secondary batteries.
 The primary batteries are for one-time use; while the secondary batteries can be discharged and recharged several times.

 |Electrochemical system||Positive Electrode||Negative||Electrolyte||Remarks|

 |Lead Acid Battery||Lead Peroxide PBO2||Lead metal in spongy form||Dilute Sulphuric acid||Electrolyte used in reactions + conducting electronic ions|

 |Lithium ion battery||Lithium with oxide of Cobalt, Nickel, Manganese, Iron||Graphite, Silicon with (intercalated) bound Lithium||Organic solvent mixture for lithium salts||Electrolyte to conduct lithium ions between 2 electrodes - No chemical reactions|